 Computer Software Validation (CSV)

-Computer Software Validation refers to the traditional approach of establishing that software specifications conform to user needs and intended uses, through examination and objective evidence.
-This relies heavily on software testing throughout the software development life cycle.
+Computer Software Validation refers to the regulatory requirement to establish and document that software specifications conform to user needs and intended uses through examination and objective evidence throughout the software lifecycle.

 Computer Software Assurance (CSA)